mfagundez-4geeks/fundamentals-of-langchain/exercises/01.0-what-is-langchain/README.md

 # 01.0 What is LangChain

 Imagine a tool that helps you build applications powered by **large language models (LLMs)** — software that can understand, generate, and interact with human language in intelligent ways.
-This is exactly what **LangChain** offers 👌.
+This is exactly what **LangChain** offers.
+And now you can modify the content of the lessons from Github!🎉🎉

 ![GENERATING: a dev student](/.learn/assets/ijñvae33665.jpg)